 No, it’s not science fiction.
 It’s something that is just on the horizon at BSU as construction begins on the new Center for Fine Arts building that will have at its center the World Museum, a virtual space that can be transformed for unique learning experiences.

 The $42 million project reflects BSU President Bob Kustra’s latest vision, one that encompasses a broad approach to creative thought and innovation.
 The project received both public and private funding, including $5 million from the state Permanent Building Fund and $32 million in bonds approved by the Idaho State Board of Education.
 Another $4 million in private donations has been raised, and BSU is looking to raise another $1 million.
-The project will break ground on Tuesday, May 2.
+The university broke ground on the project Tuesday, May 2.

 Kustra landed at Boise State in 2003 with a mission to reinvent the university as a learning institution known nationally for more than the blue turf at the football stadium.